kitestring/DayToDayInstrumentStability_08-25-2016/README.md

 Sample Output:

-“SampleOutput_Area-Perfluoronaphthalene.png” Is an example of the integrated area for all four concentration levels of the chemical Perfluoronaphthalene after 10 days of the investigation.
+“SampleOutput_Area-Perfluoronaphthalene.png” Is an example of the integrated area plotted for all four concentration levels of the chemical Perfluoronaphthalene after 10 days of the investigation.
 A secondary y-axis is included overlaying the instrument detector voltage was set to for a particular measurement.

-“SampleOutput_Similarity-Bis(pentafluorophenyl)phenyl phosphine.png” Is an example of the spectral similarity to the main NIST library hit of Bis(pentafluorophenyl)phenyl phosphine after 10 days of the investigation.
+“SampleOutput_Similarity-Bis(pentafluorophenyl)phenyl phosphine.png” Is an example of the spectral similarity plotted for  Bis(pentafluorophenyl)phenyl phosphine after 10 days of the investigation.
 Again, all 4 concentration levels are shown, and a secondary y-axis is used to overlay the instrument detector voltage.

 Application Description: